 Common symptoms include discharge, pruritus, and dyspareunia.

-It is recommended to screen for sexually transmitted infections (STIs; also known as sexually transmitted diseases [STDs]) in all patients with infective vaginitis.
+It is recommended to screen for sexually transmitted infections (STIs; also known as sexually transmitted diseases [STDs]) in all women with infective vaginitis.

-Sexual partners of patients with Trichomonas vaginalis should be treated and offered screening for other STIs.
+Sexual partners of individuals with Trichomonas vaginalis should be treated and offered screening for other STIs.